samsuanchen/blinkxx/README.md

-	here		( -- a ) the address of end of compiled space img		( -- a ) the address of a sample image immediate	set the last word to be immediate last		( -- a ) the address of saving the word just defined but not in dictionary yet
-	ms		( n -- ) delay n milli seconds
-	next		end of for-next loop
+	here		( -- a ) the address of end of compiled space img		( -- a ) the address of a sample image immediate	set the last word to be immediate last		( -- a ) the variable saving the address of the last word defined (might not in dictionary yet) ms		( n -- ) delay n milli seconds next		end of for-next loop
 	output		( pin -- ) setup given pin as an output device